Democrats grow bullish on Senate prospects as Georgia voters cast ballots

 Meanwhile, in the special election that won’t be contested until November, Republicans continue to face a messy intraparty struggle between Loeffler and Rep. Douglas A. Collins.
 Many Republicans fear the internecine battle could consume the party’s messaging against the eventual Democratic challenger.

-The racial unrest of the recent weeks have simultaneously given a prominent Democratic candidate, the Rev. Raphael Warnock, a higher profile in the state.
+The racial unrest of recent weeks has simultaneously given a prominent Democratic candidate, the Rev. Raphael Warnock, a higher profile in the state.
 The pastor of Ebenezer Baptist Church in Atlanta, Warnock has used his perch — one held by the Rev. Martin Luther King Jr. — to call for a new focus on racial justice and civil rights, and his sermons and media appearances have in some cases translated into viral videos.

-“It is the mutation of an old virus, covid-1619,” he said about the plague of police violence in one sermon, referencing the year slaves were first brought to America.
+“It is the mutation of an old virus, covid-1619,” he said about the plague of police violence in one sermon, referring to the year slaves were first brought to America.
 “We’ve been trying to beat back this virus since 1619.”

-Warnock’s campaign has not reported updated fundraising figures since April, but several prominent Democrats have looked to channel their national donor bases in his direction in the wake of George Floyd’s death after a brutal police chokehold.
+Warnock’s campaign has not reported updated fundraising figures since April, but several prominent Democrats have looked to channel their national donor bases in his direction in the wake of George Floyd’s death in police custody.

-Also on the ballot Tuesday are primaries with general-election implications, including in the suburban Atlanta district held by retiring GOP Rep. Rob Woodall that Democrats narrowly missed winning in 2018.
+Also on the ballot Tuesday are primaries with general-election implications, including in the suburban Atlanta district held by retiring Rep. Rob Woodall (R) that Democrats narrowly missed winning in 2018.

 Republican candidates include business executive Lynne Homrich, physician Rich McCormick and state Sen. Renee Unterman, while Democrats are choosing whether to renominate Carolyn Bourdeaux, a Georgia State University professor who came within 433 votes of unseating Woodall.
-Among the five other candidates seeking the nomination are activist Nabilah Islam, state Sen. Zahra Karinshak, state Rep. Brenda Lopez Romero.
+Among the five other candidates seeking the nomination are activist Nabilah Islam, state Sen. Zahra Karinshak and state Rep. Brenda Lopez Romero.

-Another key primary will take place among Republicans in South Carolina, where four candidates seeking to face freshman Democratic Rep. Joe Cunningham in one of the House GOP’s top pickup opportunities.
-National Republicans are optimistic they will be able to nominate a woman to face Cunningham, with local official Katherine Landing and state Rep. Nancy Mace raising the most money and garnering the most prominent endorsements.
+In South Carolina, state Rep. Nancy Mace won a four-way primary and will face freshman Democratic Rep. Joe Cunningham in one of the House GOP’s top pickup opportunities.
+Mace, the first woman to graduate from The Citadel, raised the most money and garnered the most prominent endorsements, including House Minority Leader Kevin McCarthy (R-Calif.) and House Minority Whip Steve Scalise (R-La.).

-In South Carolina’s Senate race, voters are likely to formalize a race between three-term Republican Sen. Lindsey O. Graham and former state Democratic Party chairman Jaime Harrison.
-While the state is considered safe for President Trump in the electoral college, Harrison’s strong fundraising — nearing $20 million for the cycle — has prompted some independent forecasters to move the race onto the national Senate battlefield.
+In South Carolina’s Senate race, voters formalized a race between three-term Sen. Lindsey O. Graham (R) and former state Democratic Party chairman Jaime Harrison.
+While the state is considered safe for Trump in the electoral college, Harrison’s strong fundraising — nearing $20 million for the cycle — has prompted some independent forecasters to move the race onto the national Senate battlefield.

 Meanwhile, primary voters in Nevada will also pick Republican challengers for two other contested seats the party is targeting, facing Democratic Reps.
 Steven Horsford and Susie Lee.